Partition structure and the A-hypergeometric distribution associated with the rational normal curve

-It is remarkable that the asymptotic variance increases linearly with sample size $n$. \end{example}
+It is remarkable that the asymptotic variance increases linearly with sample size $n$ for large $n$. \end{example}

-As is mentioned in Section~\ref{sect:exc}, it is reasonable to consider the situation that the indeterminants $x$ are parametrized by small number of parameters, namely, a curved exponential family.
+It is reasonable to consider the situation in which the indeterminants $x$ are parametrized by a few parameters, namely, a curved exponential family.
 The parametrization changes the MLE dramatically; the MLE may exist even for a sample of size $N=1$.
 Let $M$ be a submanifold of the Newton polytope ${\rm New}(Z_{n,k})$, where the curved exponential family is defined on it.
-Let the coordinate system of $M$ be $u^a$, $a\in[m]$, where $m\in[n-k]$.
+Let the coordinate system of $M$ be $u^a$, $a\in\{1,...,m\}$ with $m\le n-k$.
 We will use the dual coordinate system to represent a point in ${\rm New}(Z_{n,k})$; a point in $M$ is parametrized as $\eta(u)$.
 An estimator is a mapping from ${\rm New}(Z_{n,k})$ to $M$: